Extinction in neutrally stable stochastic Lotka-Volterra models: Conclusion

 The stochastic averaging procedure required computation of certain integrals over the closed deterministic orbits, which we were able to perform analytically in the toy models we considered.
 In more complicated models with less symmetry (e.g. different reaction rates), this may not be possible anymore.
 However, even for complicated and asymmetric closed deterministic orbits, the averaging required to determine the effective drift and diffusion coefficients can easily be performed numerically.
 Thus, we think that our approach should be just as helpful for elucidating the impact of noise in more general models.

-As we saw, a considerable advantage of the stochastic averaging method (especially in comparison to the treatment in \cite{Reichenbach2006}) is that neither the drift nor the noise terms need to be linearized.
+As we saw, a considerable advantage of the stochastic averaging method (especially in comparison to the treatment in Ref. \cite{Reichenbach2006}) is that neither the drift nor the noise terms need to be linearized.
 The full, nonlinear dynamics of the model and the multiplicative noise structure, as well as the complex geometry of the phase space can be taken into account.
 Furthermore, it is not necessary to write the dynamics explicitely in terms of a radial and a phase variable.
-This is useful since e.g. in the rock-paper-scissors model in \sref{sec:RPS}, there is no obvious choice for a canonical phase variable.
+This is useful since e.g. in the rock-paper-scissors model in section \ref{sec:RPS}, there is no obvious choice for a canonical phase variable.

-The idea of describing the extinction process by the evolution of a deterministically conserved variable was also utilized in \cite{Parker2009}.
+The idea of describing the extinction process by the evolution of a deterministically conserved variable was also utilized by Parker and Kamenev in Ref. \cite{Parker2009}.
 They applied it in a semiclassical approximation and obtained the asymptotics of the extinction probability distribution in the standard two-species Lotka-Volterra model.
-However, our approach is quite different technically and allows a straightforward generalization to more complex models containing more than two species (as in the example in \sref{sec:4Sp}).
+However, our approach is quite different technically and allows a straightforward generalization to more complex models containing more than two species (as in the example in section \ref{sec:4Sp}).

 We also expect that it should be possible to extend this treatment away from the borderline case of neutral stability to weakly stable or unstable models.
-Heuristically, this would give rise to a deterministic drift term in equation \eref{eq:RPSSDEEffRho} (or its analogues) which is independent of $N$ but controlled by some other small expansion parameter.
+Heuristically, this would give rise to a deterministic drift term in equation \eqref{eq:RPSSDEEffRho} (or its analogues) which is independent of $N$ but controlled by some other small expansion parameter.
 Investigating how such models can be constructed in a natural way and the details of this generalization requires further research.
+Indeed, for a recent study along these lines see Refs. \cite{Case2010,Durney2011}.

+It is also important to understand if and how the present method can be extended to models with spatial degrees of freedom, as discussed in Refs. \cite{He2010,Tauber2011}.
+They exhibit much more complex phenomena (see e.g. \cite{Reichenbach2007, Szabo2007, Perc2007, Frey2010,Tauber2011}) and are more realistic than the well-mixed models we discuss here.

-Another approach to investigating the effects of stochasticity on similar models was pursued in \cite{Alonso2007,Dauxois2009,McKane2005}, where the effects of the stochasticity on the phase variable and the spectral distribution of its oscillation were investigated.
+Another approach to investigating the effects of stochasticity on similar models was pursued in Refs. \cite{Alonso2007,Dauxois2009,McKane2005,Boland2009}, where the effects of the stochasticity on the phase variable and the spectral distribution of its oscillation were investigated.
 This is complementary to our treatment, where we focus on the radial variables instead.
 This allows us to capture the dynamics of the extinction process.

 In a more general context, the present discussion gives an illustration of how stochasticity may change the behaviour in a nonlinear dynamical system qualitatively by adding a stochastic drift to a deterministically conserved quantity.
 It also provides some ideas for treating the effects of complicated, multiplicative noise on such systems analytically.
 This may be of considerable interest for non-equilibrium statistical physics in general.